Photo Contest FAQ's

 Without this requirement, Smithsonian editors cannot consider your photograph as a possible finalist or winner in our contest.

-What does it mean when you say photographs in four of your six categories may not be "enhanced or altered"?
+What does it mean when you say photographs in four of your seven categories may not be "enhanced or altered"?

 Contestants cannot construct photographs from pieces of other photographs.
-But minor adjustments, including spotting, dodging and burning, sharpening, contrast and slight color adjustment or the digital equivalents, are acceptable for all six categories.
+But minor adjustments, including spotting, dodging and burning, sharpening, contrast and slight color adjustment or the digital equivalents, are acceptable for all categories.
 If our judges see that the photographer has obviously altered a photo, they have the right to disqualify it or move it to the Altered Images category.
 Photos in the Mobile category may also be altered.

 When submitting a photograph, you will have an opportunity to describe any adjustments made to the image.
 Please be as descriptive as possible.
-This information will allow the judges to decide if your photograph is best considered in Altered Images or one of the other four categories.
+This information will allow the judges to decide if your photograph is best considered in Altered Images or one of the other categories.

 Do you accept black-and-white photographs?